weswinder/agent/playground/README.md

 - Constrict the message sending to be using the context of the selected message.
   It currently sends as if it were at the end of the thread.
-- Have an input box for the backend URL, so you don't have to run it from a directory where you have it as a defined env variable.
 - Show the contextual messages with their rank in vector & text search, to get a sense of what is being found via text vs. vector vs. recency search.
 - Send down the agent's default context & storage options to use as the default.